-B. layton
+B. Taylor

-The Hon Bronnie Taylor MLC Minister for Mental Health, Regional Youth and Women
+Minister for Mental Health, Regional Youth and Women

 Acknowledgments

 We would like to express our immense gratitude to everyone for their contribution in preparing this report.
 It would not have been possible without the students and community members from Nepalese community in Australia who invested their time and efforts to make their inputs during consultations.
 We would specifically like to thank the team of social work students from Western Sydney University - Rishika Parathan, Amber Duong, Christina Deng, Amanpreet Bawa, and Si Thu Htet Naing - for their valuable work with the consultations and preparation of the report.